Sweet Emotion: Legacy

 The song has been included on almost every Aerosmith compilation and live album, including Aerosmith's Greatest Hits, Pandora's Box, Pandora's Toys, O, Yeah!
 Ultimate Aerosmith Hits, Devil's Got a New Disguise, Live!
 Bootleg, Classics Live I, A Little South of Sanity, Greatest Hits 1973–1988 and Rockin' the Joint.

-The song is frequently cited as Aerosmith's signature song, including in the World Almanac and Book of Facts, and regularly competes with "Dream On" and "Walk This Way" for the title of Aerosmith's "signature song" elsewhere.
+The song is frequently cited as one Aerosmith's best songs, and regularly competes with "Dream On" and "Walk This Way" for the title of Aerosmith's "signature song".

 It is often included on "greatest song" lists or "greatest rock song" lists, including a ranking of No. 408 on Rolling Stone magazine's 500 Greatest Songs of All Time.

-This song was prominently used in a scene of the 2013 American comedy film We're the Millers, where Jennifer Aniston's stripper character Rose O'Reilly performed a strip routine.
+The song has been prominently used in several movies, including the opening scene of the 1993 American coming-of-age comedy film Dazed and Confused and a scene of the 2013 American comedy film We're the Millers, where Jennifer Aniston's stripper character Rose O'Reilly performs a strip routine.
+It was also included in a teaser trailer for the 2015 American animated film Inside Out.

 Re-release

 The original recording was remixed by David Thoener and released as a single in 1991 in coordination with the release of the band's box set Pandora's Box, although the remixed version was not in the box set.
 The difference from the original is that the drums are mixed louder with more reverb, the instrumental segue between verses is twice as long and the same as the segue between the 2nd and 4th verses and their subsequent choruses, and a guitar harmony has been added at the fade-out.
 A new music video was filmed and released in support of the single.
 The re-released version reached No. 36 on the Mainstream Rock Tracks chart and No. 74 in the United Kingdom.
-The remixed version was later issued on the soundtrack to the 1998 film Armageddon.
+The remixed version was later issued on the bonus disc in the band's 1994 box set Box of Fire and on the soundtrack to the 1998 film Armageddon.